apache/flink-cdc/docs/content/about.md

-# What's Apache Flink<sup>®</sup> CDC
+# Overview

-Apache Flink<sup>®</sup> CDC is a set of source connectors for <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a>, ingesting changes from different databases using change data capture (CDC).
+CDC Connectors for Apache Flink<sup>®</sup> is a set of source connectors for <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a>, ingesting changes from different databases using change data capture (CDC).
-The Apache Flink<sup>®</sup> CDC Connectors integrates Debezium as the engine to capture data changes.
+The CDC Connectors for Apache Flink<sup>®</sup> integrate Debezium as the engine to capture data changes.
 So it can fully leverage the ability of Debezium.
 See more about what is [Debezium](https://github.com/debezium/debezium).

 ![Flink_CDC](/_static/fig/flinkcdc.png "Flink CDC")